 Soon, they drove off for around three hours, with the air conditioning was running throughout the drive.
 They again asked several times to switch it off.
 All three individuals had to vomit.
 They felt very sick and had headaches because of the cold and the lack of orientation.
-The officers recognized, that they were vomiting but didn’t do anything.
+The respondents claimed that the officers recognized, that they were vomiting but didn’t do anything.

 Around 11 pm, the van stopped in a forest approximately 100 meters away from the Bosnian-Croatian border close to Velika Kladusa (BIH).
 The back of the van was opened and the group saw nine officers wearing balaclavas.
-The officers took the men aggressively by the hand and led them towards the direction of the border.
+The officers took the men aggressively by the hand and led them towards the direction of the border as stated by the respondents.
 One female officer smashed their phones with a baton in front of them.
 Then the nine officers started to hit the individuals with their fists, hands, feet and batons.
 The three young individuals laid on the ground, attempting to protect their heads.
 When the officers finished, they shouted: